Music and Technology Associate Degree: Guitar Concentration

 - Radio

-With AIMM as your first step, your career opportunities will be endless.
+With AIMM as your first step, your exciting music career opportunities will be endless.
 If you remain in good standing throughout the program, you will be eligible to take AVID Certification Exams to become Pro Tools Certified.

 As an AVID Training Partner, AIMM offers you the opportunity to become AVID Pro Tools Certified as you progress through the curriculum.
 AIMM also focuses on Ableton Live, which bridges the divide between creative music production and live performance.

-Using Pro Tools and Ableton Live, you will learn analog and digital music production, microphone techniques, virtual instruments, effect plugins, as well as hone your education in music theory essentials and keyboard skills for the digital audio workstation.
+Using Pro Tools and Ableton Live, you will learn analog and digital music production, microphone techniques, virtual instruments, and effect plugins, as well as hone your education in music theory essentials and keyboard skills for the digital audio workstation.

 Important note: The Music and Technology Degree is intended for intermediate musicians.
 Therefore, you must show proficiency on the instrument of your focus as detailed in the Admissions procedures.